quijaman1988/SusanBuckDWAnotes/03_Laravel/21_Models.md

 $books = \App\Book::all();
 ```

-The is one of the simplest kind of queries you can do.
+This is one of the simplest kinds of queries you can do.

 Most of your queries, however, will be more complex as you'll have certain constraints you'll want to employ.